An3bi/musebook/teams.md

 ### Editorial

-In charge of pushing out our amazing content
+Creates and distributes our amazing content

 **Adrian**, *Editor in Chief*